Oct 17, 2024

 Final thoughts.

-The thought of stepping away from the "size and capture" theory can be overwhelming.
-Learning new information and resetting from the constant repetition of modern marketing statements can take weeks.
+The thought of stepping away from the "size and capture" or any programmed theory is overwhelming.
+Learning new information and resetting from the constant repetition of modern marketing statements can take a while.
 Undisclosed or subliminal promotions are popular for their programming qualities on people.
 The benefits of theoretically supported information are twofold.
-It simplifies the breakaway process from commercial theories and teaches us what happens inside the digital camera.
+It simplifies the breakaway process from commercial theories and guides us to what happens inside digital cameras.

 EM5 II with the 12-35mm f2.8 lens.
 ISO200, f3.5, 1/100, -0.3EV.
 The hand-hold Starlight SCN Mode.

-It was strange to see forum posters invest so much time creating negative reports such as Workspace can't render Olympus colors, various problems with Zuiko lenses, the M43 segment having no future, the OM-1 having problems, and older M43 cameras having sub-standard sensors versus the constant repetition of FF sales arguments.
-Every positive input is followed by negative "reports."
+It is strange to see forum posters invest so much time creating negative reports such as Workspace can't render Olympus colors, various problems with Zuiko lenses, the M43 segment having no future, the OM-1 having problems, and older M43 cameras having sub-standard sensors versus the constant repetition of FF sales arguments.
+Each positive M43 input is followed by negative "reports."

 Olympus EM5 II with Lumix 12 - 35mm f2.8 lens.
 ISO200, f5.6, 1/1250.

-Pixels capture photons, NOT the size of the sensor on which they are mounted.
+Pixels capture photons and NOT the size of the sensor's backplate.

 How do marketers "manage" programs such as the "size and capture" or "bigger is better" commercial program?
-Theoretical information effectively counters the programming effects of repetition.
-Modern marketers are in the business of managing narratives.
-That's why factual arguments tend to disappear from social media, and anyone who provides accurate information is discredited.
+Theoretical information counters the programming effect of repetition.
+Modern marketers are in the business of managing marketing narratives.
+That's why factual arguments (truth) disappear from social media, and anyone who provides accurate information will be discredited.

-I prepared a collection of my photos from October and November 2024.
-They illustrate the basics of what I discussed in this article.
-The above video has more info about editing these images.
+I prepared a small collection of photos from October and November 2024.
+They illustrate the basics we covered in this article.
+The above video has more information about editing these images.

 Olympus EM10 IV and the Zuiko14-42mm f3.5-5.6 II lens.
 ISO200, f6.7, 1/250, -0.5EV